WSJF Agile Framework

 Specify Criteria for Each Role

-The problem is not about calculation, but that your team should find a timeslot to discuss it.
-In a remote-first world, that means one more zoom call and discussion.
+The problem is not calculation; your team should find a timeslot to discuss it.
+In a remote-first world, that means one more Zoom call and discussion.
 More work around work.

 Ducalis can handle that for you with an asynchronous prioritization approach.